We provide every employee the opportunity to build and advance their career.

 Canon has established certification and award programs to honor Group employees for their outstanding achievements.

-Regarding other accolades, Canon provides the Invention Award to honor employees’ contributions to inventions and intellectual property, the Quality Award for their contributions to quality improvement, the Production Innovation Award for outstanding activities leading to production-related innovations, the Canon Meister Award Systems (certification/commendation) for their contributions to advancements in manufacturing using a wide range of skills , the Canon Master Craftsman certification for their outstanding skills that Canon should pass down, the Environment Award for their excellent environmental practices, and the Procurement Innovation Award for their activities that greatly contribute to enhancing procurement functions.
+Canon recognizes employees with numerous other accolades: the Invention Award to honor employees’ contributions to inventions and intellectual property; the Quality Award for contributions to quality improvement; the Production Innovation Award for outstanding activities leading to production-related innovations; the Canon Meister Certification/Commendation for contributions to advancements in manufacturing using a wide range of skills; the Canon Master Craftsman certification for outstanding skills that Canon should pass down; the Environment Award for excellent environmental practices; and the Procurement Innovation Award for activities that greatly contribute to enhancing procurement functions.

 3 Excellent Awards